RozbehSharahi/graphql3/README.md

 }
 ```

-Using `RegistryBasedQueryType` enables any extension to extend the root query at any time and place.
+Using `RegistryBasedQueryType` enables any extension to extend the root query at any time and place, since we don't need

-We don't need to know the query fields at the time of creation.
-It is closed to the functionality it
+to know the query fields at the time of creation.
-offers, but can be extended and modified easily.
+modified easily.

 ## Contribution